 But I also knew that I needed to challenge myself in another way – both personally and professionally.
 And I wasn’t sure I would get that if I continued serving in the USAF.
 I knew I would be successful, and I knew it would be the safer career choice.
 So I chose to create my own path.

 I elected to go back into the civilian world.
 The military to civilian transition was a challenge, and part of the reason I started Cash Money Life.
 I needed to track what I was doing and learning, and I wanted to share my experiences with others.
 Creating a website was a challenge, and it was very rewarding.
 Little did I know the hobby I started at my kitchen table would one day turn into part of my business.

-It took me six months to find my fist post-military job.
+It took me six months to find my first post-military job.
 The job search was long, but I’m glad I had that experience.
-The challenges were different from what I experienced in the military, and motivated me to grow outside of my comfort zone.
+The challenges were different from what I experienced in the military and motivated me to grow outside of my comfort zone.
 I enjoyed learning new skills in my new job, but it wasn’t long before I was yearning for something more challenging.

 Roughly two and a half years after starting that position, I left for another, more challenging and more rewarding job.

 Seeking New Opportunities Does Not Equal Job Hopping

 Some people are concerned with getting a reputation as a job hopper.
 I’m not concerned about that at all.
 If your current job isn’t providing you with the challenges and opportunities you need, then seek opportunity elsewhere.